Pangjing-Wu/algorithmic-trading/README.md

 # trading-strategy-environment
- A reinforcement learning environment for simulating trading strategy
+ A reinforcement learning environment for simulating algorithm trading strategy